ydahal1/ydahal1/ReadMe.md

-The shovel was a ground-breaking invention.
+How many tickles does it take to tickle an octopus?
+Ten-tickles!

 [
-Thu Sep  3 00:43:34 UTC 2026
+Fri Sep  4 00:40:11 UTC 2026
  ]